29 June 2018

 Cosetta Greco

 Luciano Emmer 100: The Art of Gazing is one of the programmes we follow at Il Cinema Ritrovato 2018.
-Placed chronologically after Neorealism and before Commedia all’italiana, director Emmer’s works occupy a space of their own and possess great attention to detail and ambiance.
+Placed chronologically after Neorealism and before Commedia all’italiana, director Emmer’s works occupy a space of their own and possess great attention to detail and ambience.
 He was the voice of young Roman characters and social groups in transition at the threshold of modernity, and Emmer made several inventive and original films that helped redefine the aesthetic tenets of Italian cinema.
 In his Le ragazze di Piazza di Spagna (1952), one of the three Roman Girls from the title was played by Cosetta Greco (1930-2002).
 This Italian film actress appeared in 31 films between 1943 and 1971.

 Cosetta Greco